fslaborg/FSharp.Charting/docs/content/UsingChartsInWPF.md

 # Using Charts in WPF applications

-Charts specified using F# Charting can be used within WPF applications.
+Charts specified using FSharp.Charting can be used within WPF applications.

 To host a chart object inside a WPF application,